mxiuwang/git-practice/Scenario_3/readme.md

     A---B master-your-name
     ```
     </details>
-1. Rebase your changes on top of the new changes pulled from the remote `master-your-name` branch in the `origin` repo.
+1. Rebase your changes on top of the new changes pulled from the remote `master-<your-name>` branch in the `origin` repo.
 Resolve any merge conflicts.
     <details>
     <summary>Solution</summary>

-    1. Update your local `master-your-name` branch with the latest changes from Git
+    1. Update your local `master-<your-name>` branch with the latest changes from Git
         ```console
         $ git checkout master-your-name
         $ git pull origin master-your-name
         $ git checkout scenario3
         ```
-    1. Try to rebase your changes on top of the new changes made by another engineer in `master-your-name`.
+    1. Try to rebase your changes on top of the new changes made by another engineer in `master-<your-name>`.
 A merge conflict should appear.
         ```console
         $ git rebase master-your-name
         ```